-You must not use a payment device or cheque after you have reported it lost or stolen or you think someone has used or tried to use it.
-You must destroy it and return it to us if we ask you to.
+If you find a payment device or cheque after you have reported it lost or stolen, contact us again before you use them.
+We may need you to destroy them and/or return them to us instead.

 3. If you want to use a third-party app or web provider